Training Methods

 Then there are less common behaviors such as walking backward, which is required for performing our “Secure” and “Protective Escape” exercises.
 Obviously, dogs do not come with a reverse option.
 Nor do we see dogs walking backward by themselves down the street.
 Yet when we look to nature, we do find the behavior.
 Dogs, like humans, when finding themselves in a tight restricted area and hoping to change direction, instinctively do so by trying to turn around.
 If that is not possible, what instinctively do they do next?
 Walk backward!

 The challenge is finding out how to inspire such natural behaviors creatively when they are not used in everyday life.
 In this way, our company has to become somewhat of a “think tank” or research center where trainers develop innovative methods and techniques.
+This innovation is what separates standard obedience from true protection dog training.
+Our goal is not just performance in a controlled setting, but real-world reliability for protection training in dynamic environments.

 CONDITIONING: POSITIVE AND NEGATIVE REINFORCEMENT